wpilibsuite/frc-docs/source/docs/zero-to-robot/step-3/radio-programming.rst

 .. image:: images/radio-programming/configuration-page.png
   :alt: The top section of the radio configuration page

-This is the default configuration for the VH-109 radio to act as a Robot Radio for FRC competitions while at home.
-This procedure is not required when at a competition.
+This section is used for configuring the VH-109 radio outside of competition.
+At competition, configuration will be done by a provided computer and manual configuration using this page **should not be used**.

 1. Select :guilabel:`Robot Radio Mode`